mever-team/FairBench/README.md

 - **Bias auditors and compliance teams** needing standardized, traceable fairness reports, and system comparison across different datasets, parameters, and over time.
 - **Policymakers and analysts** who want reproducible evidence for decision‑making.
 Consider using the low‑code MAI‑BIAS toolkit for a higher level perspective.

-One prospective workflow for deployed real-world system is to use FairBench to identify prospective biases, gather stakeholder feedback on which of those biases are important, and then tracking standalone measures over time, with periodic re-evaluation of which are important.
+One workflow for deployed real-world system is to use FairBench to identify prospective biases, gather stakeholder feedback on which of those biases are important, and then tracking standalone measures over time, with periodic re-evaluation of which are important.